|Plans||Shared & WordPress|

 Hosted website builders have a lock-in, but self-hosted website builders do not. iPage provides a self-hosted template-driven website builder.
 It comes with the purchase of a hosting plan and has much of the ease of use and functionality of a hosted website builder.
 Check out iPage’s builder.

-There are a lot of iPage hosting reviews online – usually user-generated reviews based on anecdotes and personal experience.
+There are a lot of iPage hosting reviews online – usually, user-generated reviews based on anecdotes and personal experience.
 That’s fine but I take a different approach.
-Like I mention in all my hosting reviews, there is no such thing as a “best” web host.
+As I mention in all my best web hosting reviews, there is no such thing as a “best” web host.
 It’s all about the right fit for your project based on your goals, budget, experience & expertise.
 Here are the pros (advantages) for considering iPage.

 Plan & Feature Simplicity